BrunoQuaresma/blog/content/blog/code-split-with-lazy-components/index.md

 yarn analyze
 ```

-After running the analysis, we can see a simple chart in the browser:
+After running the analyses, we can see a simple chart in the browser:

 ![Analyze before splitting](./analyze-1.png)

-We can also take a look at the time it takes to load the page.
-For a better comparison I'm loading this page with cache disabled and on a slow 3G connection.
+We can also look at the time it takes to load the page.
+For a better comparison, I'm loading this page with cache disabled and on a slow 3G connection.

 ![Time to load resources in browser](./load-browser.png)